 Financial assets at amortised cost were checked and confirmed with the financial information of the respective related parties and related agreements.
-We also checked the financial situation of the related parties to ensure that there are no recoverability issues.
+We also reviewed the Expected Credit Losses workings provided to us and ensured that no provision is required.

 Debt securities in issue